 Next, we received two classics from the Israeli cuisine: Yaprak ( stuffed grape leaves) and Kugel ( baked potato casserole).
-Of course, in this case, the two came in a much more sophisticated version than any of us can make at home: the Yaprak was actually a grape leather stuffed with rice, some kind of lemony cream, grey mullet, and mulberry leaves, while the Kugel was a steamed then baked potato noodle with caramelized shallot and fermented dilly beans cream.
-Like I said, utterly unrecreatable.
+Of course, in this case, the two came in a much more sophisticated version than any of us can re-create at home: the Yaprak was a grape leather stuffed with rice, some kind of lemony cream, grey mullet, and mulberry leaves, while the Kugel was a steamed then baked potato noodle with caramelized shallot and fermented dilly beans cream.
+Like I said, not DIY-friendly.

 Still with me?
 Let’s continue.